ligurio/swebok-v3/1_software_requirements.md

 #### 7.4.
 Requirements Tracing

-Requirements tracing is concerned with recover- ing the source of requirements and predicting the effects of requirements.
+Requirements tracing is concerned with recovering the source of requirements and predicting the effects of requirements.
 Tracing is fundamental to performing impact analysis when requirements change.
 A requirement should be traceable backward to the requirements and stakeholders that motivated it (from